pi-base/data/theorems/I000197 - (finite-+-t_1)-=>-discrete.md

   - t_1: true
 then:
   discrete: true
+refs:
+  - mr: MR2048350
+    name: General Topology (Willard)
 ---
-each point is closed by $T_1$, so every set is closed, so every set is open.
+Follows from the definitions: all points are closed by $T_1$, so all sets are closed by finite.